wp-plugins/duplicator/readme.txt

 Check out [Duplicator Pro](https://snapcreek.com/duplicator/?utm_source=duplicator_free&utm_medium=wp_org&utm_content=wpo_premium&utm_campaign=duplicator_pro) today!

 = Please Note =
-The underlying logic to backup WordPress, move WordPress and transfer WordPress are very complex.
-It's impossible to know how each system is setup; this is why your feedback is important to us.
+The underlying logic to backup WordPress, move WordPress and transfer WordPress are complex and it's impossible to know how each system is setup; this is why your feedback is important to us.
 Thanks for helping us to make WordPress the best blogging platform in the world.

 = Disclaimer =
 This plugin does require some technical knowledge.
-If you plan to move WordPress or backup WordPress please use it at your own risk and do not forget to back up your files and databases beforehand.
-If you're new to WordPress or have a very limited technical background you may consider seeking out professional help your first time using the plugin.
-If you need to move or backup WordPress and would like additional help please visit the Duplicator [resources section](https://snapcreek.com/duplicator/docs/faqs-tech/#faq-resource-030-q) .
+If you plan to migrate WordPress or backup WordPress please use it at your own risk and don't forget to back up your files and databases beforehand.
+If you need to move or backup WordPress and would like additional help please visit the Duplicator [resources section](https://snapcreek.com/duplicator/docs/faqs-tech?utm_source=duplicator_free&utm_medium=wp_org&utm_content=free_disclaimer&utm_campaign=duplicator_free#faq-resource-030-q) .

 = Active Contributors =
 <li>[Paal Joachim Romdahl](http://www.easywebdesigntutorials.com) (Training)</li>